moonsetting/firstPROJEC/README.md

     )

 Each of these factories (except for `parallel_object`) takes an array of requestor functions.
 The `parallel` factory can take two arrays of requestor functions.

+Each of these factory functions returns a requestor function.
+A factory function may throw an exception if it finds problems in its parameters.

+### Requestor

+A requestor function is any function that takes a callback and a value.